Qualifications for Homeownership

 - Have a gross annual household income that falls between minimum and maximum guidelines listed for each individual project, based on the number of people in your family.
 Include everyone who would be living in your Habitat home and all sources of income (employment, alimony, child support, unemployment, pension, disability, social security, or any other source).

-- Are able to pay closing costs (between $3500 and $4000) and regular payments on an affordable Raritan Valley Habitat for Humanity mortgage.
+- Are able to pay closing costs and regular payments on an affordable Raritan Valley Habitat for Humanity mortgage.

 - Are U.S. citizens or permanent residents.